Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/about.rst

       * PATCHING - when a status of patching is entered, the service will automatically exit this state after a number of steps (as defined by the servicePatchingDuration configuration item) after which it returns to a GOOD state
       * COMPROMISED
       * OVERWHELMED

+Red agent pattern-of-life has an additional feature not found in the green pattern-of-life.
+This is the ability to influence the state of the attributes of a node via a number of different conditions:

+   * DIRECT:

+   The pattern-of-life described by the configuration file item will be applied regardless of any other conditions in the network.
+This is particularly useful for direct red agent entry into the network.

+   * IER:

+   The pattern-of-life described by the configuration file item will be applied to the service on the node, only if there is an IER of the same protocol / service type incoming at the specified timestep.

+   * SERVICE:

+   The pattern-of-life described by the configuration file item will be applied to the node based on the state of a service.
+The service can either be on the same node, or a different node within the network.

 Access Control List modelling
 *****************************